 “From 19 July 2021, there is no longer a legal requirement to wear face coverings in indoor settings or on public transport.”
 States the official UK government website today.
 (1)

 Freedom Day has come and gone without any fuss.
-The pageantry normally associated with a Prime Minister announced special event on a summer’s day is nowhere to be seen and London and other city centres are still eerily quiet for this time of year after the lockdown days.
+The pageantry normally associated with a Prime Minister announced special event on a summer’s day is nowhere to be seen and London and other city centres are still eerily quiet for this time of year after the effect of many lockdown days.

 There has been no bunting, celebrations or bands playing jubilantly.
 In a twist of fate that would be hard to make up if it wasn’t true the Prime Minister Boris Johnson and the Chancellor Rishi Sunak have been contacted by the NHS app to advise them to stay at home.
 This is because last Friday they met with Health Secretary Sajid Javid who has tested positive for coronavirus.
 Today opposition leader Kier Starmer announced he is to isolate after his child tested positive for Covid-19.